datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 xff_num_trusted_hops: 1
 ```

-The value of `xff_num_trusted_hops` indicates the number of trusted proxies in front of Ambassador Edge Stack.
+The value of `xff_num_trusted_hops` indicates the number of trusted proxies in front of $productName$.
 The default setting is 0 which tells Envoy to use the immediate downstream connection's IP address as the trusted client address.
 The trusted client address is used to populate the `remote_address` field used for rate limiting and can affect which IP address Envoy will set as `X-Envoy-External-Address`.

 `xff_num_trusted_hops` behavior is determined by the value of `use_remote_address` (which is true true by default).